Preventing Inferences through Data Dependencies on Sensitive Data: Weaker Security Model

-While full deniability studied in this paper offers a strong security model to protect sensitive data from inference attacks through data dependencies, it is not without limitations.
-In this section, we discuss these limitations and explore possible extensions to overcome them.

-\subsection{Weaker Security Model}
+\section{\reviseTKDE{Weaker Security Model}}

-The \textbf{first} potential limitation is from the perspective of utility as full deniability hides a number of non-sensitive cells to prevent leakages.
-It is possible to relax full deniability to a weaker security model which we call, \emph{k-percentile deniability}, in order to potentially hide fewer cells and thus improve utility.
+Achieving full deniability on a view can lead to hiding a number of non-sensitive cells to prevent leakages.
+In this section we describe how to relax full deniability to a weaker security model which we call, \emph{k-percentile deniability}, in order to potentially hide fewer cells and thus improve utility.